Parameter and State Estimation in Queues and Related Stochastic Models: A Bibliography: Chronological order with brief descriptions

 {\bf {1992}}

 \textbf{Asmussen \cite{asmussen1992phase}:} proves that the stationary waiting time in a GI/PH/1 queue with phase-type service time is phase-type.

-\textbf{Asmussen and Bladt \cite{asmussen1992renewal}:} The Matrix-exponential distribution is introduced and some of its basic structural properties is given.
+\textbf{Asmussen and Bladt \cite{asmussen1992renewal}:} The Matrix-exponential distribution is introduced and some of its basic structural properties are given.
 Further, an algorithm for computing the waiting time distribution of a queue with matrix-exponential service times and general inter-arrival times is given.
-This algorithm is a slightly generalization of the algorithm for computing the waiting time distribution of $GI/PH/1$ queues.
+This algorithm is a slight generalization of the algorithm for computing the waiting time distribution of $GI/PH/1$ queues.

 {\bf Basawa and Bhat \cite{basawa1992sequential}:} Presents sequential analysis methods for the traffic intensity of single server queues.

 {\bf Bertsimas and Servi \cite{bertsimas1992deducing}:} Improves on the $O(n^5)$ algorithm in \cite{larson1990queue} to $O(n^3)$.
 Also presents an on-line algorithm for estimating the queue length after each departure and includes time-varying Poisson generalizations.